 We have got our Initial Sounding/ Ullage then we have got our Corrected ullage / Sounding and with that Corrected Ullage / Sounding we have got our ” Observed Volume”.
-Now, we need to know is there any correction required for this volume?
-If so then why?

-So, till now what comes to us? below ullage calculation sheet will let you understand well.
+So, till now what comes to us?

 Here you see, initially we have got our Sounding/ ullage.
 Then we corrected for the Trim/ List.
 And according to the Corrected Ullage/ Sounding we have got our GOV.

-First you need to deduct the level of water, so you will get ‘Gross Observed Volume (GOV or G/KL)”
+First, you need to deduct the level of water, so you will get ‘Gross Observed Volume (GOV or G/KL)”